United Airlines’ loyalty program has shifted its pricing model immediately, affecting travel from mid-November onwards.

 CommBank customers can transfer their points to United at a ratio of 4:1, which is a poor rate anyway.

 Buying Avianca LifeMiles and using other Star Alliance points currencies will be better for travel on partner airlines.
-However, note that Singapore Airlines KrisFlyer is increasing the price of partner redemptions on 16 April and THAI Royal Orchid Plus on 1 October.
+However, note that Singapore Airlines KrisFlyer increased the price of partner redemptions on 16 April and THAI Royal Orchid Plus on 1 October.

 Will this help or hurt United?